Mobile Legends: Bang Bang: Mobile Legends: Bang Bang Mid Season Cup

-On November 5, 2020, One Esports and Moonton announced a new tournament called One Esports MPL Invitational (MPLI) where 20 invited teams will compete in a series of single elimination matches for a prize pool of US$100,000.
-On December 15, 2021, Moonton, in partnership again with One Esports, announced its first ever all-female esports tournament called the MLBB Women's Invitational (MWI) with a prize pool of US$15,000.
+On 5 November 2020, One Esports and Moonton announced a new tournament called One Esports MPL Invitational (MPLI) where 20 invited teams will compete in a series of single elimination matches for a prize pool of US$100,000.
+On 15 December 2021, Moonton, in partnership again with One Esports, announced its first ever all-female esports tournament called the MLBB Women's Invitational (MWI) with a prize pool of US$15,000.

+On 1 January 2024, the Mobile Legends: Bang Bang Road Map for 2024 was released on the official YouTube channel of Moonton games.
+The announcement saw the rebranding of the MSC cup to the "Mid-Season Cup", relinquishing the tournament's regional status to become another international tournament for Mobile Legends.

 World championship

-The Mobile Legends: Bang Bang World Championships, commonly referred to as M-Series and Worlds, is an annual international esports tournament wherein teams worldwide would be facing off each other to become the worldwide champion for Mobile Legends: Bang Bang.
-The first MLBB World Championship, dubbed as M1, was held in Axiata Arena in Kuala Lumpur, Malaysia from November 15 to 17, 2019.
+The Mobile Legends: Bang Bang World Championship, commonly referred to as M-Series and Worlds, is an annual international esports tournament wherein teams worldwide would be facing off each other to become the worldwide champion for Mobile Legends: Bang Bang.
+The first MLBB World Championship, dubbed as M1, was held in Axiata Arena in Kuala Lumpur, Malaysia from 15 to 17, November 2019.
 The competition featured 16 teams across the world who battled it out for a prize pool of US$250,000.
 The second world championship, dubbed as M2, was supposed to kick off in 2020 but was postponed due to the COVID-19 pandemic.
 It was later on rescheduled and was held at Shangri-La Hotel in Singapore in January 2021 with a prize pool of US$300,000.
 The third world championship, dubbed as M3, was held in Singapore for the second time and had an increase prize pool of US$800,000.
 It had a peak viewership of 3.18 million, breaking the record from M2.

 All winning teams were given an exclusive honorary skin in-game from a hero of their choosing to commemorate their championship to which players can purchase for a limited time.
+Since M5, winner of the Finals MVP (FMVP) will received the skin for their signature hero.
+The first winner, David Charles "FlapTzy" Canon from AP Bren chose Paquito as his FMVP skin.

+Mobile Legends: Bang Bang Women's Invitational

+The Mobile Legends: Bang Bang Women's Invitational is the equivalent world championship for the all-female division of MLBB.
+The first two iterations of MWI were held online in 2022 and 2023 until in 2024, MWI was one of the two divisions for MLBB competing in the 2024 Esports World Cup.
+Since its establishment, Bigetron Era (now known as Team Vitality) has won the most titles with 3 while Smart Omega Empress (whose roster is now under NAVI) won the 2024 title over Vitality.